LEARNING

 CABENUVA is the first and only long-acting, complete HIV regimen you can get monthly or every other month, instead of daily HIV pills.

-Learn more about CABENUVA.
+Learn more about CABENUVA

-• What does “undetectable HIV” mean?
+• What does being "undetectable" mean?

 • Do I have to be undetectable to get CABENUVA?

-CABENUVA is approved for people 12 years and older and weighing at least 77 lbs (35 kg) to replace their current HIV-1 medicines in those who are undetectable.
+CABENUVA is approved for people 12 years and older and weighing at least 77 lbs (35 kg), to replace their current HIV-1 medicines in those who are undetectable.
 Talk to your doctor to see if CABENUVA could be right for you.

 • Can CABENUVA keep me undetectable?